andre-ye/tserk/index.md

 layout: default
 ---

+This is beauty, sin.

+This is monster, evil.
+It cycles up like so, and away...

 Concept: Documenting important images throughout history.
 But most important was the Tsvet.
 When the Tsvet happened, everything changed.
 Things became fuzzy and incomprehensible.
 Lines: disobeying geometry.
 We could not comprehend it.

 Primitive cameras: but our organs were always poorly suited towards these simple results.
 They would need extensive code processing to produce renderable results.